Notes from Chapter 1 of Hirsch, Smale, Devaney (HSD).

 Population Model

 If \(a>0\), we can use the solution of \(x'=ax\) as a population model.
 The assumption is that the rate of growth (\(x'\)) depends on the original population (\(x\)).
-That is, population grows faster as there is more population.
+That is, population grows faster as there are more people.
 However, this is unbounded!
-So, we might want to add in something which makes the growth rate negative when the population hits \(N\): \[
+So, we might want to add in something which makes the growth rate negative when the population hits a target \(N\): \[

 x' = ax(1 - \frac{x}{N})